-I’m going to teach you a quick, down-and-dirty lesson in human makeup.
-God created humans as three-part beings, somewhat fashioned after his three-part being.
-Three parts, yet one; one, yet three.
+I’m going to teach you a quick lesson in human makeup.
+God created humans as three-part beings, somewhat fashioned after his three-part being–The Trinity, Father, Son and Spirit–3 persons, yet one God; one God, yet 3 persons.
 Humans are created with a spirit, a soul, and a body.
 Think of a bullseye or a target with a circle in the center and then two concentric circles surrounding it.
 The inner circle is our spirit, the next circle is our soul, and the third, outer circle, is our body.

 Our spirit is that part of us that “connects” us with God; it is the God-conscious part of us at the very “heart” of our being.
 Our soul is that part of us comprising our minds and our personalities.
 The soul is “seated” in the brain, so to speak, but it is not merely the brain.
 Our body . . . well, you know what that is.
 There you have it: humans have been created by God with a body, a soul, and a spirit.
 Three, yet one; one, yet three.
 Indivisible, yet separate “components” of our being.

 The soul—the mind—is comprised of our consciousness and our subconsciousness.
 Those “parts” of our mind are not really parts but are more like separate “processes” by which our minds function.
 Again, our brain is the “seat” of those processes, but the processes are more than the physical brain itself.
 The word, soul, in the New Testament comes from the Greek word, psuche,” from which we get the English word, psyche, meaning the mind and personality—that part of us which is studied by psychiatrists and psychologists.

 Our tremendous ability to imagine—our imagination—is part of the processes of both our conscious and subconscious minds, but, in a sense, it transcends both those processes—sort of a “higher” creative process.